Updated on October 25, 2025

 The brilliant colors of Chinatown’s Lunar New Year parade light up the chilly NYC streets in early February.
 (Photo credit: Daniel Guinan, www.instagram.com/dgnyc)

-In February, join the celebration of the Lunar (Chinese) New Year on February 5 in Chinatown or Flushing, Queens!
-The celebration will feature a colorful parade with the famous dragon dance puppets and traditional costumes, as well as delicious Chinese cuisine from street food to sit-down restaurants.
-Finally, Super Bowl Sunday is February 3, 2019.
-Head to any sports bar in the city (the East Village, Murray Hill and Hell’s Kitchen are great places to start) to watch the game on the big screen and order some buffalo wings (a New York state specialty), or watch from the comfort of your apartment rental!
+In February, celebrate the Lunar (Chinese) New Year in Chinatown or Flushing, Queens, with vibrant parades, dragon dances, traditional costumes, and mouthwatering Chinese cuisine.
+Don’t forget Super Bowl Sunday: head to sports bars in East Village, Murray Hill and Hell’s Kitchen to watch the game and order some buffalo wings, a New York state specialty, or cozy up and watch from the comfort of your apartment rental!

-The inviting and open space of this Williamsburg apartment provides a warm welcome even as things get cold outside.
+This inviting space in Williamsburg provides a warm welcome as things get old outside.
+(Rental ID: 17853)